greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TYPE.html.md

 :   **COMPRESSTYPE** — Set to `ZLIB` \(the default\), `ZSTD`, `RLE_TYPE`, or `QUICKLZ`1 to specify the type of compression used.

-    **Note:** 1QuickLZ compression is available only in the commercial release of VMware Greenplum.
+    > **Note** 1QuickLZ compression is available only in the commercial release of VMware Greenplum.

 :   **COMPRESSLEVEL** — For Zstd compression, set to an integer value from 1 \(fastest compression\) to 19 \(highest compression ratio\).
 For zlib compression, the valid range is from 1 to 9.
 The QuickLZ compression level can only be set to 1.
 For `RLE_TYPE`, the compression level can be set to an integer value from 1 \(fastest compression\) to 4 \(highest compression ratio\).
 The default compression level is 1.

 :   **BLOCKSIZE** — Set to the size, in bytes, for each block in the column.
 The `BLOCKSIZE` must be between 8192 and 2097152 bytes, and be a multiple of 8192.
 The default block size is 32768.

-    **Note:** storage\_directives defined at the table- or column-level override the default storage options defined for a type.
+    > **Note** storage\_directives defined at the table- or column-level override the default storage options defined for a type.

 ## <a id="section5"></a>Examples